Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Paneer Kathi Rolls– These flavorful and easy paneer Kathi Rolls are made with seasoned paneer, onions, peppers, and tamarind chutney wrapped tightly in a warm paratha.

-- Methi Malai Matar Paneer– Methi Malai Matar with paneer made with fresh fenugreek leaves, green peas, and soft chunks of paneer create this unforgettable vegetarian dish.
+- Methi Malai Matar Paneer– Methi Malai Matar with paneer made with fresh fenugreek leaves, green peas, and soft chunks of paneer creates this unforgettable vegetarian dish.

-- Matar Paneer– Here’s a delicious and creamy, easy restaurant-style matar paneer recipe that you’ve got to check out.
+- Matar Paneer– Here’s a delicious, creamy, easy restaurant-style matar paneer recipe you must check out.

 Rest of the ingredients

 - 1 lbs (400g) 18 oz paneer or cottage cheese diced into cubes